 The Global Insurance Accelerator program is a different type of program that the New York program: the Global Insurance Accelerator program offers a 100-educational and mentorship session in Des Moines.
 The New York organization does not currently offer that kind of intensive educational experience.

 But the 2020 Des Moines event will show off the work of the eight startups in its program April 22, at a demo day event at the 2020 Global Insurance Symposium, in Des Moines.

 The Des Moines program managers picked the 2020 companies in their coaching program through an application process that had an Oct.
 23 application deadline.
 That program offers a coaching program that started Jan.
 14 and runs for 100 days.

 The list of companies participating in the Des Moines program includes, for example, Summary Medical, a company that uses an artificial intelligence system to help life insurers review applicants’ medical records, and TCare, a family caregiver support program.

 The Des Moines accelerator program introduces startup founders to representatives from about 14 insurance-sector investors.

-A representative from the Des Moines program said after the original version of this article appeared that the New York contest has reached out to bring in someone from the Des Moines program to serve as a contest judge, and that the Des Moines program does not see itself as being in competition with the New York program.
+A representative from the Des Moines program said that the organizers of the New York contest will bring in someone from the Des Moines program to serve as a contest judge.

 — Read How a Top Principal Executive Sees Insurtech: Idea File, on ThinkAdvisor.